Elizabethcase/my-digital-garden/_notes/lookedattoday.md

 Logged by date-ish.
 Essentially a storage space for me to stash links to experiences, articles, etc. Very little vetting, may not have read or explored all or most of these links.

-**2020-10-07**
+**2020-10-12**
 + https://meaningness.com/resolution
 + [Who is really sick?
 Society, the individual, mental health, and the climate crisis](https://believermag.com/under-the-weather/)
-+ Deb Chandra and Charlie Loyd's archived newsletter on visiting California's
++ Deb Chandra and Charlie Loyd's [archived newsletter](https://tinyletter.com/metafoundry/letters/metafoundry-35-dilution-of-precision) on visiting California's water infrastructure during the drought
++

 **2020-10-07** (+backlog)